MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 To switch to the main game state in the editor, click on ``[Game Mode]`` in the menubar of the editor.
 When clicking this button, IOLITE stores a snapshot of the current world, switches the active camera from the ``editing_camera`` to the ``game_camera``, and activate the main game state.
 By pressing ``[F3]`` while the main game state is active, the main game state gets deactivated, the previous state of the world gets restored, and the editor becomes active again.

-Working with Entities and Components
+Working with entitiy and components
 ------------------------------------

 As teased in the introduction of the documentation, entities and components form the basis for creating games with IOLITE.
 This section covers some basics, like, e.g., creating and removing entities in the editor, how to clone entities, and how entities can be decorated with components.

-Selecting Entities
+Selecting entities
 ^^^^^^^^^^^^^^^^^^

 Select entities either by clicking on them in the *World Inspector* or visually by clicking on them in the viewport.
 Visual picking only works if the selection tool is active in the editing toolbar.

-Moving and Rotating Entities
+Moving and rotating entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Select the entity you want to transform and select either the transform, rotate, or the combined gizmo from the editing toolbar.
 Click, hold, and drag the gizmo handles to apply the desired transformation.

-Creating and Removing Entities
+Creating and removing entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a new entity in the editor, right-click on the entity in the *World Inspector* you want to attach the new entity to.
 In the context menu, either select ``[Attach New Entity]`` or ``[Attach New Entity (With Component)]`` to create an entity decorated with the selected component from the start.

 Remove entities by selecting ``[Remove Entity]`` from the context menu or pressing ``[Del]`` after selecting it in the *World Inspector*.

-Adding and Removing Components
+Adding and removing components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a component to an existing entity, right-click on it in the *World Inspector*, select ``[Add Component]`` in the context menu, and select the component you'd like to add.

 To remove a component, select ``[Remove Component]`` in the context menu, and select the name of the component you want to remove.

-Cloning Entities
+Cloning entities
 ^^^^^^^^^^^^^^^^

 Clone entities by selecting them and choosing ``[Clone Entity]`` from the context menu.
 It's also possible to clone entities by pressing ``[Ctrl + D]``.

 .. note:: Cloning entities also copies the whole node hierarchy and all the attached components.

-Renaming Entities
+Renaming entities
 ^^^^^^^^^^^^^^^^^

 Select the entity you want to rename and select ``[Rename Entity]`` from the context menu.
 Enter the new name in the text field and finalize the operation by clicking ``[Rename]``.

-Switching the Active Camera
+Switching the active camera
 ---------------------------

 When working with the editor, the `editing_camera` is activated by default.
 To switch the camera, right-click on the desired camera in the *World Inspector* and select ``[Activate Camera]`` to activate it.

-Placing Voxel Shapes in the World
+Placing voxel shapes in the world
 ---------------------------------

 To quickly position a voxel shape in the world, head over to the *Prefab Browser*.
 Click and hold the desired shape and drag it into the viewport.
 Release the mouse button when you're happy with the position.

 Another option is to manually create an entity with an attached *Voxel Shape* component and pick the desired shape via the component's properties.

-Saving and Loading Prefabs
+Saving and loading prefabs
 --------------------------

 Prefabs are hierarchies of entities that can be saved to and loaded from disk.
 They can either be used to ease editing or to create modules, like, e.g., a character that gets spawned using a script.